George-Sucuzhanay/George-Sucuzhanay/README.md

 ## About Me
 * 📖 Passionate about learning new programming langauges
-* 🏠 Enjoy mentoring others
+* 🏠 Enjoy mentoring others and creating websites
 * 🛠 I love building websites and collaborating with teams
 * 🛠 Currently learning about Java and Python